Kushana Bush

 Kushana Bush (born 1983) is a New Zealand artist based in Dunedin.
-She is best known for her paintings which typically blend historic and contemporary styles.
+She was born in Dunedin and is best known for her paintings which typically blend historic and contemporary styles.
 Bush has won several awards for her works and has held international exhibitions.

 Work and career

-Bush's gouache on paper paintings are known for their level of meticulous detail, use of flattened perspective, decorative patterning, and chalky colours.
+Bush's gouache on paper paintings are known for their level of meticulous detail, use of flattened perspective, decorative patterning, and chalky colors.
 Her unique style of painting blends influences from the history of figurative art, drawing on medieval illuminated manuscripts like the book of hours, through to Giotto's frescoes, Japanese Shunga art, Mughal painting, Persian miniatures, Dutch religious paintings, Korean still life and folk art.
 The English painter Stanley Spencer is also a key influence for the artist, as are facets of global popular culture and fashion.
 As curator Lauren Gutsell explains: "These disparate sources bind Bush's works to both the past and the present; the historical and the contemporary.
-Human interactions, humour, ambiguity, dramatic tension and intimate scale are her tools to draw viewers into a private conversation and, in some cases, a spiritual space."
-Bush's early works often focussed on injured characters, giving the works something of the air of Mexican retablo art, though this feature has been largely absent from her more recent work.
+Human interactions, humor, ambiguity, dramatic tension and intimate scale are her tools to draw viewers into a private conversation and, in some cases, a spiritual space."
+Bush's early works often focused on injured characters, giving the works something of the air of Mexican retablo art, though this feature has been largely absent from her more recent work.

 Bush received an Arts Foundation New Generation Award in 2013, and undertook the Frances Hodgkins Fellowship at the University of Otago in 2011.
 In 2009, the artist won the Art and Australia Contemporary Art Award, and undertook an Arts Centre/Asia NZ Foundation Residency at the National Art studio, Changdong, Seoul.

 Bush's work is held in institutions across New Zealand as well as the Queensland Art Gallery, Art Gallery of New South Wales, National Gallery Victoria.
 She is represented by Darren Knight Gallery in Sydney and Brett McDowell Gallery in Dunedin.